Continue reading on this page for more information on how to apply, admission types, or how to return to TROY.

 Ready to return to TROY?

-A readmit (returning) student is an applicant who previously attended Troy University but withdrew or transferred to another institution and now desires to re-enroll at TROY.
+A returning student is an applicant who previously attended Troy University but withdrew or transferred to another institution and now desires to re-enroll at TROY.

-Please note: If option B applies to you, you must also petition to the Dean of the Graduate School for readmission.
+If this option applies to you, you must petition to the Dean of the Graduate School for readmission.
 Please follow the instructions outlined in the graduate catalog to petition for readmission after suspension.